Edited: February, 2023

 1. You’ve Built up a Caffeine Tolerance

-Probably it’s good to start by explaining what is in coffee that wakes you up and how does it work:
+Probably it’s good to start by explaining what’s the substance in coffee wakes you up and how it works:

 Caffeine is the active ingredient of coffee that wakes you up.
 It acts as an antagonist of adenosine receptors.

 If you are a regular consumer of caffeinated beverages such as coffee, tea, or energy drinks, in time your body will start manufacturing extra adenosine receptors, since yours are constantly clogged by the caffeine.

-This means that you’ve built up a caffeine tolerance and you have to drink more coffee to achieve the desired energy boost.
+This means that you’ve built up a caffeine tolerance and you have to drink more coffee to achieve the initial energy boost.

 This is one of the most common reasons why caffeine doesn’t affect you anymore.